C4LSUTT/CS325_p5/325/p5/extrafiles/read.md

     - `comment_processing.py`: Module for processing comments.
     - `__init__.py`: Empty file to indicate that the directory is a Python package.

-- `run.py`: The Python script that coordinates the execution of the first part of this project.
-It takes a Reddit post URL as a command-line argument and uses the modules to retrieve and process comments.
+- `run3.py`: The Python script that coordinates the execution of the first part of this project.
+It takes a file of Reddit post URL as a command-line argument and uses the modules to retrieve and process comments.
-- `run2.py`: The Python script containing the second part of the project.
-It takes your previously made processed.txt and uses devinci from the open ai api to analyze the sentiment of the comments from the Reddit post.
+- `run4.py`: The Python script containing the second part of the project.
+It takes your previously made processed.txt files and uses devinci from the open ai api to analyze the sentiment of the comments from the Reddit post.

-- `Data/` directory: Contains subdirectories for raw and processed data.
+- `Data/` directory: Contains subdirectory and processed data.
-    - `raw/`: Stores the unprocessed or raw data.
     - `processed/`: Stores the processed comment data.
     - `sentiment_analysis.txt`: Stores the sentiments of comments given by the chatbot.
+    - `processed_data.txt`: stores the processed comments from the reddit urls.
 ## Usage

 To use this project, follow these steps: